cotiviti/smile-dh-helm-charts/docs/guide/smilecdr/ingress.md

 ## Multiple Ingress Resources
 This chart allows for configurations using an arbitrary number of ingress resources and ingress classes.

 This enables the implementation of architectures that require multiple routes for accessing for your environment.
-For example, you may require some services available publically while others, such as the Admin Web Console, may only permit access from a private network.
+For example, you may require some services available publicly while others, such as the Admin Web Console, may only permit access from a private network.

 ### Default Ingress